pixelfac/2D-Astar-Pathfinding-in-Unity/README.md

 ```

 ## Setup
-1. Copy these .cs files into your Unity Assets folder or wherever you store your scripts in your project
+1. Copy these .cs files into your Unity Assets folder or wherever you store your scripts in your project.
-2. Create a new Empty GameObject (I named mine GridOwner) and attach the Grid2D script to it
+2. Create a new Empty GameObject (I named mine GridOwner) and attach the Grid2D script to it.
+3. Create a new Tilemap and name it something like "obstaclemap".
-3. Attach the Pathfinding2D script to whichever object(s) will be doing the pathfinding
+4. Attach the Pathfinding2D script to whichever object(s) will be doing the pathfinding.
-4.
+5. In the Grid2D Component, Set Node Radius to half of what your Tilemap scale is.
+Tilemap Tiles are default 1x1 so Node Radius should be set to 0.5
+6. In the Grid2D Component, change the x and y values of Grid World Size to encapsulate the region that is 'pathfindable'.
+In Scene view, there should be a WireFrame box reflecting the size of Grid World Size.
+Use that to correctly block out how much space you want.
+   - Both the x and y should be a multiple of 2\*Node Radius to avoid misalignment with Tilemap.
+7. Drag your "obstaclemap" Tilemap over the Obstaclemap variable in the Grid2D Component to set the reference.
+8. In the Grid2D Component, leave Grid Size X and Grid Size Y as 0.
+They are set in the `Awake()` function.
+9. In the Pathfinding2D Component, set the Seeker, Target, and GridOwner variables the same way you set Obstaclemap.
+Seeker should be the same object that contains the Pathfinding2D Component, Target is the Object that Seeker is pathfinding to, and GridOwner is the object the object that contains Grid2D.

 ### Example

+## Tips
+- To help keep your Tilemap and Grid2D grid aligned, make your "GridOwner" object a child of the Grid object that contains your "obstaclemap" Tilemap and reset it's transform